Academic & Student Affairs Handbook

 Off-campus instructional sites can be categorized as follows:

-- Other sites owned or exclusively controlled by the institution (e.g., centers), and
+• Other non-USG sites with space exclusively controlled by the institution (e.g., centers)

 For all types of off-campus instructional delivery, it is desirable, in terms of program availability and mission appropriateness, to have the closest qualified institution respond to off-campus credit course needs.
 In cases where requests for services exceed the qualifications, mission, program availability, or capability of the closest institution, then attempts should be made to have such requests met by other qualified university system institutions.
 Prior to the submission of a request for off-campus course work delivery, the president of the proposing institution will discuss and notify the president(s) of all other university system institution(s) located in closer geographic proximity to the site proposed for the off-campus course work.
 A letter of non-objection or support from the president of the closer proximity institution should be included in the administrative approval request.
 In the event the involved institutions are unable to arrive at a mutual agreement on the offering of off-campus credit courses, the issues will be referred to the USG Chief Academic Officer for final resolution.